Brands blast Twitter for ads next to child pornography accounts

 Dropbox and Telegram said they use a variety of tools to moderate content but did not provide additional detail on how they would respond to the report.

-Still the reaction from advertisers poses a risk to Twitter's business, which earns more than 90 per cent of its revenue by selling digital advertising placements to brands seeking to market products to the service's 237 million daily active users.
+Still the reaction from advertisers poses a risk to Twitter’s business, which earns more than 90% of its revenue by selling digital advertising placements to brands seeking to market products to the service’s 237 million daily active users.

 A team of Twitter employees concluded in a report dated February 2021 that the company needed more investment to identify and remove child exploitation material at scale, noting the company had a backlog of cases to review for possible reporting to law enforcement.